Jewelry Blog

 Complete Guide To Colored Diamonds

 Colored diamonds are among the most desirable and expensive diamonds in the market.
-In this article, Benjamin Khordipour gives a complete overview of what you’ll need to know before buying a colored diamond.
+In this article, Benjamin Khordipour and Afshin Shaddaie present a complete overview of what you’ll need to know before buying a colored diamond.

 What is a Colored Diamond?

 A colored diamond is a natural diamond with a noticeable colored hue.
 Its color is usually due to trace elements or structural irregularities within its crystal lattice.
-There are 12 base colors in colored diamonds, each with seven levels of colored intensity.
+There are 12 base colors in colored diamonds, each with many levels of color intensity.
 Additionally, most colored diamonds will be a compound of at least another secondary color.

 The Different Diamond Colors